-At rOpenSci, we have been writing R packages to interact with many sources of species occurrence data, including GBIF, Vertnet, BISON, iNaturalist, and eBird.
+At rOpenSci, we have been writing R packages to interact with many sources of species occurrence data, including GBIF, Vertnet, iNaturalist, and eBird.
 Other databases are out there as well, which we can pull in.

 spocc is an R package to query and collect species occurrence data from many sources.
 The goal is to to create a seamless search experience across data sources, as well as creating unified outputs across data sources.

-spocc currently interfaces with nine major biodiversity repositories
+spocc currently interfaces with seven major biodiversity repositories

 Global Biodiversity Information Facility (GBIF) (via